Skip to content

 }

-volatile merely tells the compiler "do not optimize away accesses to this variable," but it does not guarantee that the operations are atomic.
+volatile only tells the compiler "do not optimize away accesses to this variable," but it does not guarantee the atomicity of the operation.

 cpp